Heavy industries plan to leverage low-carbon hydrogen to achieve their sustainability targets

 End-user sectors including heavy transportation, aviation, maritime transport, steel, chemicals, and refining

 Note: Selected end-user sectors included in the survey based on hydrogen usage potential.

 Capgemini is a global leader in partnering with companies to transform and manage their business by harnessing the power of technology.
 The Group is guided every day by its purpose of unleashing human energy through technology for an inclusive and sustainable future.
-It is a responsible and diverse organization of 360,000 team members in more than 50 countries.
+It is a responsible and diverse organisation of 360,000 team members in more than 50 countries.
 With its strong 55-year heritage and deep industry expertise, Capgemini is trusted by its clients to address the entire breadth of their business needs, from strategy and design to operations, fueled by the fast evolving and innovative world of cloud, data, AI, connectivity, software, digital engineering, and platforms.
 The Group reported in 2022 global revenues of €22 billion (about $23 billion USD at 2022 average rate).

 Get the Future You Want I www.capgemini.com

 About Capgemini Research Institute

 The Capgemini Research Institute is Capgemini’s in-house think-tank on all things digital.
 The Institute publishes research on the impact of digital technologies on large traditional businesses.
 The team draws on the worldwide network of Capgemini experts and works closely with academic and technology partners.
 The Institute has dedicated research centers in India, Singapore, the United Kingdom and the United States.
 It was recently ranked #1 in the world for the quality of its research by independent analysts.

 Visit us at https://www.capgemini.com/researchinstitute/